The Role of Cluster Environments in Quiescent Galaxy Stellar Halo Assembly: Extracting Galaxy Light Profiles and Analyzing Median Evolution

 To test the robustness of our masking and 2D background subtraction procedures (Section \ref{sec:methods_image_corections_profile_extractions}) in dense environments, we perform tests using $100,000$ simulated galaxies consisting of PSF-convolved two-component \sersicS models placed within cluster regions in real HSC-SSP images (one example shown in each row of Figure \ref{fig:isophote}).
 For each test and simulated cluster galaxy, we run our full \texttt{GalPRIME} light profile extraction pipeline (Section \ref{sec:methods_image_corections_profile_extractions}) and compare the recovered light profile to the initial simulated light profile.
 We quantify the performance of each test by measuring the fractional offset in integrated stellar halo luminosity ($L_{halo}$, Section \ref{sec:methods_stellar_halo}) between the two profiles, where $\Delta L_{halo} = [(L_{truth}{-}L_{extracted})/L_{truth}]\cdot 100$.
 In this section, we briefly summarize the key conclusions of these tests and how they affect our final galaxy samples.
 Appendix \ref{appendixA} includes additional details and figures.

 Across the large simulated galaxy sample, we find a very low median offset in $L_{halo}$ ($\Delta L_{halo} \sim 1\%\pm5\%$), indicating that stellar halo luminosities can be reliably recovered in dense environments out to 10$R_e$ (our outermost profile limit, Section \ref{sec:methods_median_profiles}).
-This demonstrates that \texttt{GalPRIME} adequately removes ICL contamination via masking and 2D background subtraction, without modeling the ICL as a separate component.
+This demonstrates that \texttt{GalPRIME} adequately removes excess background emission due to the ICL, without explicitly modeling the ICL as a separate component.
+This demonstrates that \texttt{GalPRIME} adequately removes the diffuse ICL component treated as excess background emission in this analysis, without explicitly modeling the ICL as a separate component.

 However, the tests also revealed that in some rare cases a galaxy's extracted light profile and estimated $L_{halo}$ can be significantly offset (e.g., $\Delta L_{halo}\sim 40-50\%$) from the ground truth.
 We investigate whether any correlations exist between larger $L_{halo}$ offsets and different galaxy properties - total luminosity, $R_e$, and concentration ($C = 5\log(R_{80}/R_{20})$; \citealt{Conselice2003_concentration}) - and environmental parameters (Appendix \ref{sec:appendix_A1}).
 To quantify environment, we measure the total local surface brightness ($\mu_{local}$) within a circular aperture ($R=125$ pixels) centered on a galaxy's position but with the galaxy's light removed.
 Additionally, we compute the fraction of total image pixels that are masked and the distance from a galaxy's center to the nearest masked pixel, both indicators of how crowded the surrounding environment is.
 Simulated galaxies with the largest offsets tend to be fainter and found in denser environments (discussed further in Appendix \ref{sec:appendix_A1}).